 - Remember that you are asking a favour.
 Generally people want two to four days a month of my time.
 Unpaid.
 This time isn't free to me.
 Usually it means giving up my free time to do it.
-One or two people seem to expert 24/7 phone and email support plus an instant, passionate commitment to their company.
+One or two people seem to expect 24/7 phone and email support plus an instant, passionate commitment to their company.
 Uh oh!

 - Have a business plan.
 Even if it is one or two sides of paper.
 I need to know that you have spent more than five minutes thinking about your business.
 I'm not a VC - it doesn't have to be perfect or complete.
-I can help with that.
-It's not a mentor's job to come up with a business plan for you.
+I can help with that but it's not a mentor's job to come up with a business plan for you.